Fundamental limits in Bayesian thermometry and attainability via adaptive strategies

-In order to gauge the quality of the estimator, we need to introduce some figure of merit, or an error quantifier that describes how far ${\tilde \theta}$ is from $\theta_{0}$, on average.
+In order to gauge the quality of the estimator, we need to introduce an error quantifier that describes how far ${\tilde \theta}$ is from $\theta_{0}$, on average.
 A natural measure which is suitable for equilibrium probes is the expected mean square logarithmic error ($\text{ {EMSLE}}$) (see~\cite{rubio2020global} for justification and the accompanying paper~\cite{Mathias_accompany} for a deeper analysis and generalisation)

 with $d{\bf x}_m \coloneqq dx_m...dx_1$.
 Moreover,

 is the optimal temperature estimator, i.e., it minimises $\text{ {EMSLE}}$~\cite{rubio2020global}.

 We wish to find lower bounds for $\text{ {EMSLE}}$, as well as optimal strategies to saturate them, for both adaptive and non-adaptive measurements.
 More precisely, our aim is to minimise $\text{ {EMSLE}}$ as a function of the number $N$ of probes, with $N=m n$.
 We will pay particular attention to the relevant case where $m\gg 1$ is large (asymptotic regime) but $n$ is limited due to e.g.~experimental limitations on the amount of probes that can be collectively processed.
 In this case, we will focus on the scaling of $\text{ {EMSLE}}$ with $n$ for a fixed but large~$m$.